Rental agreements often include a guarantor for financial reasons, but their involvement and set of responsibilities can vary on a case by case basis.

 If you are a tenant that’s unable to find a guarantor (for example if you need, but don’t have, a UK-based one) then the landlord may agree to a different arrangement.

-One of the most common questions from tenants without a suitable guarantor is – “if I pay 6 months rent in advance do I need a guarantor?”… The answer is, it depends on the landlord, but some will accept this financial arrangement if no guarantor is available, while others may ask for 12 months upfront.
+One of the most common questions from tenants without a suitable guarantor is – “if I pay 6 months rent in advance do I need a guarantor?”

 Other options include applying to councils or charities for support, with rent guarantees available or a discretionary housing payment (DHP).
 There are also some services that act as guarantors, such as Housing Hand.